important collaborators in a really exciting task

 ISA will advise their member schools to collaborate with NHL Stenden with regards to teaching practice placements for ITEps and ITEss students

-We are proud to announce that the International Schools Association (ISA) and ITEps/ITEss have begun a formal partnership.
+We are happy to announce that the International Schools Association (ISA) and ITEps/ITEss have begun a formal partnership.
 This partnership means that ISA will advise their member schools to collaborate with NHL Stenden with regards to teaching practice placements for ITEps and ITEss students, to allow ITEps and ITess students to carry out small-scale projects and to permit ITEps and ITEss students to complete on-site assignments.

 Since 28th July 2020